Geography of Brazil: North

 The equatorial North, also known as the Amazon or Amazônia, includes, from west to east, the states of Rondônia, Acre, Amazonas, Roraima, Pará, Amapá, and, as of 1988, Tocantins (created from the northern part of Goiás State, which is situated in the Center-West).
 Rondônia, previously a federal territory, became a state in 1986.
 The former federal territories of Roraima and Amapá were raised to statehood in 1988.

 With 3869638 km2, the North is the country's largest region, covering 45.3% of the national territory.
 The region's principal biome is the humid tropical forest, also known as the rain forest, home to some of the planet's richest biological diversity.
 The North has served as a source of forest products ranging from "backlands drugs" (such as sarsaparilla, cocoa, cinnamon, and turtle butter) in the colonial period to rubber and Brazil nuts in more recent times.
-In the mid-twentieth century, nonforest products from mining, farming, and livestock-raising became more important, and in the 1980s the lumber industry boomed.
+In the mid-twentieth century, non-forest products from mining, farming, and livestock-raising became more important, and in the 1980s the lumber industry boomed.
 In 1990, 6.6% of the region's territory was considered altered by anthropic (man-made) action, with state levels varying from 0.9% in Amapá to 14.0% in Rondônia.

 In 1996 the North had 11.1 million inhabitants, only 7% of the national total.
 However, its share of Brazil's total had grown rapidly in the 1970s and early 1980s as a result of interregional migration, as well as high rates of natural increase.
 The largest population concentrations are in eastern Pará State and in Rondônia.
 The major cities are Belém and Santarém in Pará, and Manaus in Amazonas.
 Living standards are below the national average.
 The highest per capita income, US$2,888, in the region in 1994, was in Amazonas, while the lowest, US$901, was in Tocantins.